-ISRs can now be downloaded directly from the Hospital Quality Reporting, also known as the HQR system, using your HARP account.
+ISRs can be downloaded directly from the Hospital Quality Reporting, or HQR, system using your HARP account.
 First, you will log in to the HQR system using your HARP username and password.
 If you do not have a HARP account, you may visit harp.cms.gov to register for a HARP ID.